The kiddie tax – not just for kiddies anymore

 - IRA distributions

 - All types of investment income such as dividends, interest, and capital gain

 The kiddie tax can have several effects.
-As explained above, children who are affected by the kiddie tax will pay taxes at their parents’ tax rate on any unearned income over a certain threshold.
+As explained above, children who are affected by the kiddie tax will pay taxes at their parents’ tax rate (or at the trust and estate tax rate for tax years 2018 through 2025) on any unearned income over a certain threshold.
 These children are also more vulnerable to the alternative minimum tax (AMT), which is basically a surtax that applies to higher-income taxpayers that can create substantial additional taxes.